GENERAL INFORMATION ABOUT THE ELK QUOTA HUNT

 - Full metal jacketed or tracer bullet ammunition is prohibited.

-- Crossbows or archery equipment (long bows, recurves or compound bow) loaded with a fixed blade or mechanical broadheads at least 7/8 inches wide (when blades extended), but broadheads may not be barbed, or chemically treated.
+- Crossbows or archery equipment (long bows, recurves or compound bow) loaded with a fixed blade or mechanical broadheads at least 7/8 inches wide (when blades extended), but broadheads may not be chemically treated.
 Crossbows must have a working safety.
 A person drawn for an archery or crossbow permit may hunt with a crossbow during all archery and crossbow seasons if they are 15 years old or younger, 65 years of age or older or has a crossbow hunting method exemption permit at the time of the hunt.

 KENTUCKY'S TROPHY BULL elk